 How to Make Hot Chocolate

-Making homemade hot chocolate is so easy.
+This is so easy!
 I can’t believe I used to buy the store-bought packets!

-- Drizzle with chocolate sauce or syrup and sprinkle powder sugar
+- Drizzle with chocolate sauce or syrup and sprinkle powdered sugar.

 Is this hot chocolate healthy?